Helsinki in Winter: what to do in Helsinki in winter

 Helsinki is surrounded by the sea on 3 sides, the seafront is about 130 km long and around the city there are 300 islands, some accesible and others not.
 In winter, ferries depart daily for the fortress of Suomenlinna, a UNESCO World Heritage Site inhabited by about 800 people and where it is possible to walk, stop to eat or drink and visit the museum.

-Do not miss the island of Uunisaari, reachable in winter through a wooden bridge: 7 to 10 am, with ice-swimming in the snow.
+Do not miss the island of Uunisaari, reachable in winter through a wooden bridge: the red brick building that now houses a bar/restaurant was a paint factory.
+The winter landscape from Uunisaari, especially around sunset, is truly sensational; here you can also have a sauna in the morning from 7 to 10 am, with ice-swimming in the snow.
 Mustikkamaa is also reachable via a pedestrian bridge from Kalasatama.

 A special mention to Lauttasaari, an island connected to the mainland by a bridge that offers spectacular winter panoramas: the part that can be reached on foot is Vattuniemi, wild and sometimes difficult in winter, it is truly a unique experience.
 It is unlikely to happen in winter, but if the water level falls below 30 cm you can also reach Sisä-Hattu.